digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/ps.png)

-Noted that all process were running as the admin user and there was no principal of least priveledge being followed.
+Noted that all processes were running as the admin user and there was no principle of least privilege being followed.

 The same process was followed to check running processes using netstat